Air PBR 106.534: Municipal Solid Waste Landfills and Transfer Stations

 See the Guidance for additional information on the various air authorizations and requirements.

-To find out whether your facility may use this PBR, use the “Quick Screen” Checklist (available in PDF or DOC).
+To find out whether your facility may use this PBR, use the “Quick Screen” Checklist (available in or Microsoft Word Document ).

 Registration